 And I’ve got this particular pair here and I’m going to go over to my screen now, so you can see what I’m saying.
 And this is the MEE Audio M6 Wired Sports In-Bud headphones.

 And the reason that I really love these headphones one is because they’re quite cheap.
 And two, is they’re clear, right?
-So when you are on a live stream and you have guests, you need to have headphones, you and your guests need to have headphones.
+When you are on a live stream and you have guests, you need to have headphones, you and your guests need to have headphones.

 Otherwise, what will happen?
 You will get echo.
 You will get audio loops.
-You’ll get, you know, noise that you don’t need.
-So you need to have headphones so that the audio coming through from your computer, isn’t replaying back through your microphone.
+You’ll get noise that you don’t need.
+You need to have headphones so that the audio coming through from your computer, isn’t replaying back through your microphone.

 But I find sometimes they can be a bit distracting and sometimes you don’t want to necessarily show them.
-So these are great because you can wear them in ear, right?
-So you just plug them in your ear.
+These are great because you can wear them in ear so you just plug them in your ear.
 And for those of us with a little bit of hair, you know, we can just cover it.
 Right.

 And it’s clear.
-So it’s not as obvious as if you had like the white iPhone headphones.
-So it’s a sort of, you know, you can see it then because I’m not hiding it very well, but you know what I mean?
+It’s not as obvious as if you had like the white iPhone headphones.
+It’s a sort of, you know, you can see it then because I’m not hiding it very well, but you know what I mean?
 Like, it’s, it’s a subtle way of having that audio in your ear and not getting the playback.

 And then it looks all right.
-You know, so particularly those of us with hair, we can hide it and it’s a subtle way of doing it.
+Particularly those of us with hair, we can hide it and it’s a subtle way of doing it.
 And you know, I’m not saying that you have to, you have to get this pair of headphones in order for the livestream to be great.

 But I particularly love these headphones because they’re quite cheap, they’re clear, they sound really good.
 And they, you know, they do the job in terms of protecting your live stream from having replay and, you know, audio loops and things like that.

-So it’s just a nice little thing to use for your live streams.
+It’s just a nice little thing to use for your live streams.
 And it’s quite cheap as well.
-So that is the first tool that I highly recommend a good pair of headphones.
+That is the first tool that I highly recommend a good pair of headphones.
 Now, the second tool that I recommend you look at getting is a device and you may be saying, a device?

 And I always have a device, you know, that’s not my computer so that I can see the feed, whether it is, you know, on YouTube or on Facebook, on, on an actual device.
 And one of the things I’ve noticed is I get a lot of comments sometimes from people going, I can’t see the video or I’m having problems with the video.

-So having it on, you know, advice that you borrow or device lying around is really handy and it helps you just kind of keep control of everything that’s going on.
-So that’s the second tool that I highly recommend that you look into getting just a device so that you can play the feed on your actual, of your live stream so that you can just keep an eye, like keep, keep it in the corner of your eye so you can see it there to make sure that everything is running smoothly.
+Having it on, you know, advice that you borrow or device lying around is really handy and it helps you just kind of keep control of everything that’s going on.
+That’s the second tool that I highly recommend that you look into getting just a device so that you can play the feed on your actual, of your live stream so that you can just keep an eye, like keep, keep it in the corner of your eye so you can see it there to make sure that everything is running smoothly.

 Why do I have it?
 And I have it for a couple of reasons.
-So when I do tutorials, one of the things I noticed was that sometimes I’m a bit nervous or sometimes I’m trying to get through the point and my hand moves around really quickly, right?
+When I do tutorials, one of the things I noticed was that sometimes I’m a bit nervous or sometimes I’m trying to get through the point and my hand moves around really quickly, right?

 And that little mouse cursor is really small.
-So I want to have like it highlighted so that you can see exactly where I’m moving and that way it’s easier for you to follow along.
+I want to have like it highlighted so that you can see exactly where I’m moving and that way it’s easier for you to follow along.
 And it’s easy for you to know what’s going on.
-So without the mouse cursor, it’s really hard to lose track.
+Without the mouse cursor, it’s really hard to lose track.

 And it’s not working on me now.
-So it also allows you to do things such as draw, right?
-So you have the ability and let me just open the preferences here.
+It also allows you to do things such as draw, right?
+You have the ability and let me just open the preferences here.

 Okay.
-So you have the ability to configure the colour of the mouse, the size of the circle, and then you can also draw.
-So drawing is a shortcut.
+You have the ability to configure the colour of the mouse, the size of the circle, and then you can also draw, so drawing is a shortcut.
 Where’s my drawing shortcut?
 Shift+D. All right.

-So if I go like this, it’s not working on today’s live stream.
+If I go like this, it’s not working on today’s live stream.
 That’s okay.
 I’m also able to draw.
-So normally I can draw, but today it’s not working because you know, who knows?
+Normally I can draw, but today it’s not working because you know, who knows?

 But anyway, it allows me to draw and it allows me to just really emphasize the point as I’m teaching on a live stream.
-So this is one of the tools that I recommend.
+This is one of the tools that I recommend.
 It’s quite cheap.
 And it allows you to, I guess, just keep people captivated.

 Now you may be saying, okay, I don’t have a Mac or I don’t really want to spend on apps.
 And that’s okay.
 There’s another app, which is a browser-based app for Chrome.

 It’s called Page Maker.
 And it does the similar thing and it allows you to draw.
-So you can install it.
+You can install it.
 And once you activate it, you can pick a colour and then you can actually draw, right?
-So this is a free one that allows you to do the same thing.
+This is a free one that allows you to do the same thing.

 And it’s great because once again, it’s just about keeping people’s attention, you know, showing them what you’re doing as you’re doing it and being a little bit engaging.
-So these are, these are like not expensive tools and these are not complicated tools, but they, they elevate, you know, your teaching, they elevate the live stream.
+These are like not expensive tools and these are not complicated tools, but they, they elevate, you know, your teaching, they elevate the live stream.

 Particularly if you do a lot of tutorials like me, particularly, if you do a lot of screen-sharing like me.
-So I absolutely love it.
+I absolutely love it.
 All right.
-So let’s go on to the next tool.
-So the next tool that I want to talk about is Parallels Toolbox for Mac and Windows.
+Let’s go on to the next tool.
+The next tool that I want to talk about is Parallels Toolbox for Mac and Windows.

-So what is this Parallels business?
-So one of the tools that I use all the time, particularly before I actually go live on a stream is Parallels, right?
+What is this Parallels business?
+One of the tools that I use all the time, particularly before I actually go live on a stream is Parallels, right?
 And it literally is a set of tools you can see here, and there’s so much here.

 It allows you to do like hide your desktop.
 It allows you to, you know, do screenshots.
 It allows you to do a bunch of things.
 But the thing specifically that I use this for is I use it for the free memory function and the clean dry function.

-So what are they and what do I use them for?
+What are they and what do I use them for?
 As you know, with live streaming, it is incredibly like resource intensive.
-So what I would do before I live stream, before you go and see me, is I would make sure that I free all the memory so any apps that are using memory, I can clear them by clicking these free memory button.
+What I would do before I live stream, before you go and see me, is I would make sure that I free all the memory so any apps that are using memory, I can clear them by clicking these free memory button.

 And it will tell me, you know, this is how much memory I’ve got.
 These are the apps, you know, this is the app memory, wide memory, available memory.
 And then when I click free memory, it will clear all of the apps that are holding onto the memory so that the live stream can run smoother because it’s not being hogged by, you know, Adobe, or it’s not being hogged by, you know, some other app.

-So this is a really important one because it helps, you know, clear the mess from your computer so you can live stream cleanly.
-So that’s one tool in Parallels Toolbox.
+This is a really important one because it helps, you know, clear the mess from your computer so you can live stream cleanly.
+That’s one tool in Parallels Toolbox.
 The other one is clean drive, right?
 And clean drive looks quite similar, but it clears your cache ’cause you don’t want to dirty cache.

 I have this joke all the time.
 It’s like cache causes a lot of problems.
 But before a live stream, I’ll clear the cache, I’ll free all the memories so that the live stream has the best chance of going as smooth as possible because sometimes the problems that happen are due to, you know, having, you know, cache issues or they’re due to apps that are hogging processes.

-So many different tools that, you know, so many tools that you’d probably wouldn’t use them all.
+So many tools that you’d probably wouldn’t use them all.
 But the couple of ones that I’m talking about, like clean drive, free memory, hide desktop, those itself are worth it for me ’cause it’s all in one place so I can just click through and run through it before a live stream to help make it as smooth as possible.

-So you can get it quite cheaply as well.
-So it’s, it’s a mega tool that I’ve used that works really, really well.
+You can get it quite cheaply as well.
+It’s a mega tool that I’ve used that works really, really well.
 And although it’s not specifically a live streaming tool, it’s one that I use for live streaming all the time.
-So the fifth tool that I’m going to talk about today is some organizational tools.
+The fifth tool that I’m going to talk about today is some organizational tools.